ankita1598/Walmart/README.md

 **What is your desired outcome?**

-To increase weekly sales by intoducing new offers and promotions.
+To increase weekly sales by introducing new offers and promotions.

 **Why does this outcome matter?**